Here’s the link: http://smarturl.it/inspectorkirby1

 The Constable raised a questioning eyebrow.

-‘You omitted the colour,’ Kirby said as he looked down at the pair of flat pink ladies shoes.
+‘You omitted the colour,’ Kirby said looking down at the pair of flat pink ladies shoes.
 Canvas by the look of them.
 What in his younger days might have been called “sandshoes” or “pumps” by his dad.
 ‘Anything else?’ he added.
 The shoes had been left but not abandoned, sitting as they were neatly side by side.

 ‘Er, we thought we’d wait for you, sir.’